Home Chapter 7 Bankruptcy What You Should Know About Chapter 7 Liquidation

 Forms

-Including the formal petition itself, a number of important forms are needed by applicants to declare Chapter 7 bankruptcy.
+Including the formal petition itself, a number of important Forms are needed by applicants to declare Chapter 7 bankruptcy.
 As noted above, printed records of one’s financial affairs are a must, as are details about income and expenses, all assets, debts, and loans.
 Aside from the Official Bankruptcy Form that serves as the petition, other things must be taken into account.
 Again, married couples may need more than one set of documentation, and as always is the case, exempt assets that may be retained throughout Chapter 7 proceedings should be enumerated.

 Parties seeking Chapter 7 relief from collectors should also expect fees in processing their claim, namely a case filing fee, an administrative fee and a surcharge for the appointed trustee that total some $300 (and of course, hired attorneys will charge their own rates for services rendered).
 In need-based situations, though, the judge will let applicants pay these costs in installments or completely waive them.